When To See Shooting Stars In January 2023

 - Visible from: Northern Hemisphere

 - Description: The Quadrantids are one of the strongest meteor showers of the year.
-They can produce up to 120 meteors per hour, but the average hourly rate doesn’t exceed 25 meteors.
+They can produce up to 200 meteors per hour, but the average hourly rate doesn’t exceed 25 meteors.
 However, they are known for their bright, colorful fireballs.
+These fireballs can be seen even a few days after the meteor shower’s peak.
 Given the clear dark sky and good weather, they can provide a spectacular show.
+For more information and tips on observing the Quadrantids, see our dedicated article.

 - ZHR: 3